Galexia-Agency/stylelint-config/README.md

 # Stylelint Config

-A base stylelint config for use across Galexia's projects
+A base Stylelint config for use across Galexia's projects

 ## Install